-Maine is the least densely populated state east of the Mississippi.
-There are four Maine National Parks along with two affiliated sites.
+There are four National Parks in Maine along with two affiliated sites.

 Acadia National Park

 Acadia National Park is truly beautiful and so worth a visit!
+The park is filled with spectacular views, rugged coastlines, and miles of trails for outdoor enthusiasts to explore.
 The best time to visit Acadia is honestly whenever you can get there though winters can be rough.
 Portions of the park do close during the winter for safety and snow.

 The majority of the park is located on Mount Desert Island with some of the park on the Schoodic Peninsula and Isle au Haut.
 You can reach the scenic drive and the Atlantic Coast while visiting the main portion of the park.